Cisco enters data storage market with purchase of Whiptail

 ISI group analyst Brian Marshall said that with the acquisition Cisco was "finally entering the $50 billion enterprise storage industry".

-The move is likely to weigh on Cisco's partnerships with data storage equipment makers EMC and NetApp, which offer flash storage.
+The move is likely to weigh on Cisco's partnerships with data storage equipment makers EMC EMC.N and NetApp (NTAP.O), which offer flash storage.

 "Cisco is clearly taking a more offensive stance now and will no longer completely rely on existing partners like EMC and NetApp for its enterprise storage solutions," Marshall said.